About the AstraZeneca COVID-19 vaccine

 The Australian Government strongly recommends people with immunocompromise receive a COVID-19 vaccine.
 COVID-19 Vaccine AstraZeneca does not behave like a ‘live vaccine’.
 The adenovirus carrier has been modified so that it cannot replicate or spread to other cells, and it cannot cause infection.
 It is safe in people with immunocompromise.

-For more information on use of the vaccine in immunocompromised see: COVID-19 vaccination decision guide for people with immunocompromised.
+For more information on use of the vaccine in immunocompromised see: COVID-19 vaccination decision guide for people with immunocompromise.

 Advice if you are pregnant or breastfeeding

-If you are breastfeeding, it is preferable for you to have the Pfizer COVID-19 vaccine.
+If you are pregnant, breastfeeding, or planning pregnancy it is preferable for you to have the Pfizer COVID-19 vaccine.
 This is the preferred vaccine in young adults.
 However, you can still have the COVID-19 Vaccine AstraZeneca if the benefits of vaccination outweigh the risks for you.

 Read more about COVID-19 vaccines if you are pregnant or breastfeeding.